Gibson Les Paul: all about Les Paul Standard and Epiphone Les Paul guitars

 Want to know more about Gibson's Les Paul guitars?
 In this article we tell you their history, characteristics, differences between the Gibson Les Paul Standard, Custom, Studio and Epiphone Les Paul.
 If you are interested in learning more about them, at culturasonora you can find reviews about the best Gibson guitars on the market.

 This model was launched in 1952 as a proposal for a solid body electric guitar created to compete with Fender guitars.
 Its creators were Ted McCarty and Lester William Polsfuss, known as Les Paul, one of the most versatile and innovative guitarists in the music world.

-The data about the prototype of this guitar are curious because it was called the “Leño”.
+The data about the prototype of this guitar is curious because it was called the “Log”.
 It was a guitar composed of a single piece of wood, created with the intention of reducing the problems that archtop guitars generated as a result of their hollow soundboard.

 This model was rejected by Gibson executives and was pejoratively referred to as “the broom”.
-But after the success of the solid body Fender guitar, they had to turn to the Les Paul prototype.
+But after the success of the solid body Fender guitar, they had to reconsider the Les Paul prototype.

 Characteristics of the first Gibson Les Paul